Baltimore Ravens vs. Minnesota Vikings NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Vikings stats and trends

-- Minnesota is 3-1 against the spread and 2-2 overall when the team notches more than 23.4 points.
+- When Minnesota records more than 23.4 points, it is 3-1 against the spread and 2-2 overall.

 - The Vikings have turned the ball over five times, two fewer times than the Ravens have forced turnovers (7).